During the Open House October 2014 we had access to the Military Cemetery and were able to take the images found below.

 The following are examples of the headstones within the graveyard, this is not a complete survey.

-Sacred to the memory of Quater Master Sergeant Thomas … odman The Buffs 20th Battalion.
+Sacred to the memory of Quarter Master Sergeant Thomas Woodman The Buffs 20th Battalion.
 Died August 29th 1874 aged 35 years.
 This stone was erected as mark of respect by his brother Sergeants… passed..

-Fleming Children: To the memory of Charles McLaggan died 30th September 1891 aged 8 years 11 months.
-William died 3rd October 7 years 6 months.
+To the memory of Charles McLaggan died 30th September 1891 aged 8 years 11 months.
+William died 3rd October 1891 aged 7 years 6 months.
 Thomas Leckie died 13th October 1891 aged 5 years 3 months.
-The dearly loved children of William and Jane Fleming who died of Diptheria at New Barracks Limerick.
+The dearly loved children of William and Jane Fleming who died of Diphtheria at New Barracks Limerick.

-Ann Tye: Sacred to the memory of Ann Tye born at Bromley Kent, 15th Feb 1823.
+Sacred to the memory of Ann Tye born at Bromley Kent, 15th Feb 1823.
 Died at Limerick 19th May 1887.
-Years faithful servant of Major B Lowsley R.E.
-His Wife.
+Years faithful servant of Major B Lowsley R.E. and His Wife.
+(On her death certificate she was recorded as a spinster domestic nurse she died at 12 The Crescent, the home of the Lowsleys)

-Ed Clarke: In memory of Bomber Ed Clarke F Battery 4th Bt R.A. who was killed by accident on the 17 July 1871.
+In memory of Bomber Ed Clarke, F Battery 4th Bt R.A. who was killed by accident on the 17 July 1871.
 Erected by his sorrowing comrades.

 Others known to be buried in this cemetery are: